 Kibana supports spaces in several ways.
 You can:

 View, create, and delete spacesedit

-Go to Management > Spaces for an overview of your spaces.
+Open the menu, then go to Stack Management > Kibana > Spaces for an overview of your spaces.
 This view provides actions for you to create, edit, and delete spaces.

 Create or edit a spaceedit

 You can create as many spaces as you like.
 Click Create a space and provide a name, URL identifier, optional description.

 The URL identifier is a short text string that becomes part of the Kibana URL when you are inside that space.
 Kibana suggests a URL identifier based on the name of your space, but you can customize the identifier to your liking.
 You cannot change the space identifier once you create the space.